murtaza98/murtaza98/README.md

 - 🔧 Software developer with a love for building and creating
 - 🚀 Currently working for Rocket.Chat on backend and third party integrations
-- :telescope: In my free time, I enjoy taking on new projects, both at home and in the form of software
-- :zap: One of my recent software projects, Reminder Bot, has gained popularity with over 10,000 active users 💙
+- :zap: One of my recent software projects, Reminder Bot, has gained popularity with over 25,000 active users 💙
-- :telescope: In my spare time, I can be found tinkering on my latest project or spending time with friends and family
+- :telescope: In my spare time, I enjoy taking on new projects or spending time with friends and family

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-murtazaP-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/murtaza-p)